-Issues Potentially Significant Impact Less than Significant with Mitigation Less than Significant No Impact XVIII.
-TRIBAL CULTURAL RESOURCES Incorporated - a) Wou reso cultu uld the Project cause a substantial adverse chan burce, defined in Public Resources Code section ural landscape that is geographically defined in discape, sacred place, or object with cultural value to 21074 as terms of either a sit the size a e, feature, nd scope place, of the that o a Gamon na rianive 7 ii nonoan tric o, and i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?
-SUB STANTIATION: Phase l Cultural Resources Investigation
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XVIII.
+TRIBAL CULTURAL RESOURCES a) Would the Project cause a substantial adverse characteristic resource, defined in Public Resources Code sect cultural landscape that is geographically defined landscape, sacred place, or object with cultural valuations: ion 21074 as d in terms of either a sit the size a e, feature, nd scope place, of the Listed or eligible for listing in the Californ Register of Historical Resources, or in a loc register of historical resources as defined Public Resources Code section 5020.1(k), o al in ii) A resource determined by the lead agency, its discretion and supported by substanti evidence, to be significant pursuant to criter set forth in subdivision (c) of Public Resource Code Section 5024.1.
+In applying the criter set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency sha consider the significance of the resource to California Native American tribe? al ia es ia ee all SUBSTANTIATION: Phase I Cultural Resources Investigation